 Employees must be paid $684 per week (equivalent to $35,568 per year for a full-year worker).

 Annual compensation for “highly compensated employees” is required to be at least $107,432 per year.
+For more information on "highly compensated employees", see our article here.

 Employers may use nondiscretionary bonuses and incentive payments (including commissions) paid at least annually to satisfy up to 10% of the standard salary level, in recognition of evolving pay practices.